Overhead shot of a team meeting a at a large table

 Brainstorming Meetings: Brainstorming sessions prioritize creativity and idea generation, making them a go-to forum for teams looking to solve problems, develop innovative strategies, or explore new opportunities.
 These meetings are all about generating a high volume of ideas without worrying about feasibility.
 The objective is to foster innovation by encouraging participants to think outside the box.

-• Solving specific challenges.
+• Solving specific challenges

-• Fostering creativity.
+• Fostering creativity

-• Uncovering fresh approaches to ongoing issues.
+• Uncovering fresh approaches to ongoing issues

-• Exploring long-term opportunities for growth or improvement.
+• Exploring long-term opportunities for growth or improvement

 Weekly Staff Meetings: Weekly meetings, in contrast, focus on operations and status updates.
 Their primary goal is to align the team on current tasks, share progress, and ensure accountability.
 These meetings are structured for efficiency, often addressing the here and now rather than looking ahead.

-• Reviewing project updates.
+• Reviewing project updates

-• Addressing immediate challenges, concerns, or roadblocks.
+• Addressing immediate challenges or roadblocks

-• Aligning the team.
+• Aligning the team

-• Clarifying short-term priorities and aligning team-wide tasks.
+• Clarifying short-term priorities

 Structure and Format